Chemical Risk Assessment and Regulatory Decision Making

 Although risk assessment and risk management are independent processes, both are necessary to evaluate, quantify, and mitigate the impacts of a hazard.
-Risk assessment of chemical hazards must include analysis of acute short-term hazards as well as chronic long-term impacts, covering the entire life cycle from research and development, manufacturing, and product use, to fate in the environment.
+Risk assessment of chemical hazards must include analysis of acute short-term hazards as well as chronic long-term impacts, covering exposures from research and development, manufacturing, and product use, to eventual fate in the environment.
 While program-specific exposure evaluations are required to comply with applicable laws and regulation, adaptive approaches should be utilized to enable transitioning to a framework based on the exposome as research advances are made to evaluate the totality of exposures (i.e. environmental, consumer, and occupational).
 [Miller 2014]

 - Biological responses occur following exposure to virtually all substances, both natural and synthetic.
 Identification of risks to human health and the environment from exposure to potentially harmful substances informs regulatory decisions.
 Information about risk and hazard should be widely, transparently, and publically available.

-- Evaluations of chemical safety should be based on robust science and risk based criteria protective of human health and the environment.
+- Evaluations of chemical safety should be based on robust, reproducible science and risk based criteria protective of both human and environmental health.

 - Government and industry play critical roles in risk assessment and regulation.
-Toxicological data and safety information must be accessible to consumers and regulators to assure safe use and public trust.
+Toxicological and epidemiological data and safety information must be accessible to regulators to assure safe use and maintain public trust.
 Baseline assumptions, reasoning, data requirements, and data underlying regulatory decisions must be transparently described.
 Conclusions should be accessible to consumers in transparent, plain language.

 - Risk management decisions should consider vulnerable populations, availability of appropriate chemical analogs/substitutes, intended uses, potential interactions, potential environmental transformations, and other relevant considerations.

-- ACS supports adoption of a framework for risk-based decision making as outlined by the National Academy of Sciences in Science and Decisions: Advancing Risk Assessment.
-[NRC 2009a] Evaluations and recommendations should be revisited after a determined time period to incorporate any changes or added data to the original science based decisions.
+- ACS supports a framework for risk-based decision making as outlined by the National Academy of Sciences in Science and Decisions: Advancing Risk Assessment.
+[NRC 2009a] Evaluations and recommendations should be revisited at regular intervals to incorporate significant changes or updated data to the original evidence based decisions.

 - ACS supports the development and use of less toxic and less persistent chemicals based on the application of risk assessment principles, particularly the use of green chemistry and sustainable molecular design principles.
 ACS further supports alternatives assessment as defined by the National Research Council as a process for identifying, comparing, and selecting safer alternatives to chemicals of concern on the basis of their hazards, comparative exposure, performance, and economic viability.

 - ACS supports better understanding of critical risk assessment science in specific areas.

-- Biomonitoring, which involves the measurement of a wide range of chemicals and transformation products in humans and other species to understand the environmental and public health implications of exposure to chemicals by linking biomarkers of exposure to biomarkers of effect.
-Biomonitoring also provides a basis to evaluate the success of sustainable molecular design and safer alternatives, control technology and clean-up efforts over time and to identify trends that may be of concern as a basis for mitigation.”[NRC 2006]
+- Biomonitoring, which measures a wide range of chemicals and transformation products, is used to understand the environmental and public health implications of chemical exposure by linking biomarkers of exposure to biomarkers of effect.
+Biomonitoring provides a means to evaluate the success of sustainable molecular design and safer alternatives, engineering changes and control technology and clean-up efforts over time and to identify trends that may be of concern as a basis for future mitigation.[NRC 2006]

 - Endocrine disruption, the alteration of the endocrine system that causes adverse health effects in an organism or its progeny.
-ACS supports high throughput assays and computational tools for the endocrine disruptor screening, more rapid advancement by the EPA of the congressionally- mandated Endocrine Disruptor Screening Program effort, and expansion of endocrine disruptor education and research. [
+ACS supports use of NAMs for screening, more rapid advancement by the EPA of the congressionally- mandated Endocrine Disruptor Screening Program effort, and expansion of education and research.

 - Research on nanomaterials to ensure their timely and safe development.
-Significant actions required include research that identifies and quantifies nanomaterial releases and identifies the populations and environments being exposed, increases understanding of processes that affect both potential hazards and exposure, examines nanomaterial interactions in complex systems, provides guidance on the difference between nano and macro materials, and supports an adaptive research and knowledge infrastructure to advance research.
-[NRC 2012]
+Significant actions required include research that identifies and quantifies releases, improves exposure and risk assessment, understands the interplay of processes affecting potential hazards and exposure, examines interactions in complex systems, provides guidance on the difference between nano and macro materials, and supports an adaptive infrastructure to advance research.
+[NRC 2012, WHO 2017]

 - ACS supports government agencies adopting a tiered approach to risk assessment that encourages the use of NAMs, analog data, and data derived from traditional in vivo testing when validated animal alternatives are unavailable..
-Agencies should model transparency in baseline assumptions, reasoning, data requirements, and data utilized when assessing risk.
+Agencies should model transparency in baseline assumptions, reasoning, minimum data set requirements and data utilized when assessing risk.
 Likewise, industry needs to provide information for technical purposes and clear, accessible guidance to consumers and regulators.